puppup420247-org/EdgeEnterprise/edgeenterprise/edge-configuration-and-experiments.md

 Configurations are the payload meant to ensure product health, security, and privacy compliance, and are intended to have the same value for the audience based on platforms and channels.
 This could be to enable a feature flag for a domain action such as user agent string spoofing or telemetry sampling control.
 A configuration payload can also be used to disable a feature flag in the event of a bug.

+> [!IMPORTANT]
+> If the client is air-gapped without Internet access, add the "ecs.skype.com" endpoint to the allowed list to make sure feature flag values can still be received.

 ### Controlled Feature Rollout

 Controlled Feature Rollout (CFR) is a procedure for slowly increasing the size of the user group that receives a feature.
 By distributing a new feature to a randomly selected subset of the user population, it’s possible to  compare user feedback to an equally sized  subset without the feature to measure the impact of the feature.
 The kind of information collected is reliability, performance, and any other metrics to ensure the new code is functional and useful, and ready to release to all the users.